tilt-dev/company/user-support/README.md

 - The exterminator handoff form asks for a count of how many unique users filed a Github issue or asked a question in the Slack channel each day.
-  (As the goal of this metric is to track exterminator support load, this number should not reflect Tilter-initiated Github issues.)
+  (As the goal of this metric is to track exterminator support load, this number should not reflect Tilter-initiated GitHub issues.)

-- For all new Github issues that we want to track, the exterminator should run the [**github -> clubhouse import script**](https://github.com/windmilleng/exterminator).
+- For all new GitHub issues that we want to track, the exterminator should run the [**github -> clubhouse import script**](https://github.com/windmilleng/exterminator).
   The script will add an exterminator label so that we can count the number of exterminator-created tickets each week.